stevezaluk/asgard-bifrost/README.md

-# asgard-cli
+# asgard-bifrost
-A command line interface to communicate with asgard-rest
+A command line tool to communicate with asgard-rest